denoland/manual/examples/word_finder.md

 ## Running a Deno Server

-[Oak](https://deno.land/x/oak@v11.1.0) is a framework that lets you easily setup a server in Deno (analogous to JavaScript’s Express) and we’ll be using it to host our application.
+[Oak](https://deno.land/x/oak@v11.1.0) is a framework that lets you easily setup a server in Deno (analogous to JavaScript's Express) and we'll be using it to host our application.
 Our server will use our search function to populate our HTML template with data and then return the customized HTML back to the viewer.
 We can conveniently rely on the `/usr/share/dict/words` file as our dictionary